dennisshevtsov/code-convention/README.md

 ## Variable
 * Do use Camel case for a name of a variable.
+* Do not use hungarian notation for a name of a variable.

 ## Naming
 * Do use Camel case for a field, a parameter, and a variable.